IQGeo/eficode-assessment/README.md

 - [x] GitHub Apps
 - [x] User access to the repository
 - [x] Repository visibility
-- [x] Some branch protection rules
+- [x] branch protection rules

 ## How to use it?

-You have to create a personnal access token with this scope:
-- `codespace:secrets`
-- `read:discussion`
-- `admin:org`
-- `read:packages`
-- `read:project`
-- `repo`
+TODO: describe how to use the GitHub app 'emu-assessment'

-Then, you have to store the value in a GitHub Actions Secret called `PAT`.
+Then, you have to store the application ID and private key in a GitHub Actions Secret called APPLICATION_ID and APPLICATION_PRIVATE_KEY

 Finally, you can manually trigger:
 - the workflow called `Org Migration assessment` and give the name of the org that you want to assess